QMCSoftware/QMCSoftware/sphinx/demo_rst/integration_examples.rst

 Arithmetic-Mean Asian Put Option: Multi-Level
 ---------------------------------------------

-This example is similar to the last one except that we use Gile's multi-level method for estimation of the option price.
+This example is similar to the last one except that we use Gile’s multi-level method for estimation of the option price.
 The main idea can be summarized as follows: